 Why?
 The higher the interest rate, the higher the amount that you can deduct from your gross income.

-While rates have indeed risen this year, as Henk points out, it doesn’t look like they will rise any further.
-“I have seen banks reducing their mortgage interest rates two times this fall, at least I’m seeing no signs of rates increasing more than they already have.”
+While rates have indeed risen this past year, as Henk points out, it doesn’t look like they will rise any further.
+“I have seen banks reducing their mortgage interest rates two times this past fall, at least I’m seeing no signs of rates increasing more than they already have.”

 Henk is also quick to point out that while, indeed, mortgage interest rates tripled in 2022, the current Dutch mortgage interest rates are still very attractive when compared to interest rates in other countries.